The Transfer Pricing Law Review: Portugal

 - if they fail to reach agreement within two years, they must set up an advisory commission that will decide.

 Therefore, as the mechanism provided in the EU Arbitration Convention is more effective than a MAP, it is recommended that, when possible, taxpayers apply for the EU Arbitration Convention procedure.

 However, it should be noted that Portugal signed, ratified, approved and deposited the multilateral instrument (MLI) introduced by BEPS Action 15 and chose to introduce mandatory binding arbitration (as defined in Part IV of the MLI).
 Therefore, DTTs entered into with signatory countries of the MLI that have chosen to introduce arbitration provisions will provide that disputes unresolved under a MAP should be submitted to an arbitral panel, whose decision is binding.
-The MLI will enter into force for Portuguese DTTs covered by the MLI from 1 June 2020, where the other signatory country has already ratified the MLI and it has entered into force for that country.
+The MLI entered into force in Portugal on 1 June 2020.